Vinegar Syndrome: 2015–18: Streaming service ventures

-2021: Vinegar Syndrome Pictures (VSP)
+2021–present: Vinegar Syndrome Pictures (VSP) and Cinématographe

 In September 2021, Vinegar Syndrome published a press release announcing the establishment of Vinegar Syndrome Pictures (VSP), a sub-branding dedicated to the production and distribution of films.
 The first film released under the VSP banner was New York Ninja, a film originally directed by and starring John Liu.
 Though shot in 1984, the footage for New York Ninja was shelved when the film's original distributor went bankrupt, and was eventually acquired by Vinegar Syndrome.
 Despite not having access to any audio, storyboards, or scripts from the original production, Vinegar Syndrome reconstructed the film using a new director, Kurtis M. Spieler, and dubbed dialogue recorded by such actors as Don "The Dragon" Wilson, Michael Berryman, and Cynthia Rothrock.

 The second film released under the VSP banner, in association with Magnolia Pictures, was the 2021 British film Censor, directed by Prano Bailey-Bond.
 Pre-production on a new feature film by VSP is scheduled to begin in late 2021.

+In December 2023, Vinegar Syndrome announced a new sub-label Cinématographe, named after the early motion picture system pioneered by the Lumière brothers.
+Intended to "fill gaps in the canon of American cinema", the first two releases under the label were announced for pre-order in January 2024: a 4K/Blu-ray combo pack of Little Darlings and a Blu-ray of Red Rock West.

+In 2025 the studio announced that they were releasing an extended cut in 4K of Dirty Work based on the original preview audience version of the movie, before 7 minutes of footage were edited out.